Read on for our comprehensive guide to the sensational Lofoten Islands, Norway.

 Though Norway’s neutrality, of course, applied to the Lofoten Islands, WW2 still had an impact.
 You can find out more about WWII in Lofoten at the local War Museum, which houses rare objects from 1941 Operation Claymore.

 On the southern island of Moskenesøya sit the village of Å and its Norwegian Fishing Village Museum.
-There, you can really get to know the essence of everyday life on the Lofoten Islands, as you discover a fisherman’s cabin, an 1884 stone oven bakery (don’t leave without chowing down on a cinnamon bun!) and a cod oil factory.
+There, you can really get to know the essence of everyday life on the Lofoten Islands, as you discover a fisherman’s cabin, an 1884 stone oven-using bakery (don’t leave without chowing down on a cinnamon bun!), and a cod oil factory.

 Be amazed by the archipelago’s art scene